0xadada/0xadada.github.io/docs/2024-03-21-tenet-we-live-in-a-twilight-world.md

 >
 > <figcaption><cite>G. W. F. Hegel</cite></figcaption>

-Hegels' metaphor of the owl of Minerva signifies that true philosophical insight and wisdom only emerge at the end of an era or after events have transpired.
+Hegel's metaphor of the owl of Minerva signifies that true philosophical insight and wisdom only emerge at the end of an era or after events have transpired.
 The owl of Minerva spreads its wings only with the falling of twilight, symbolizing that philosophical reflection occurs when a way of life is mature enough to be understood in hindsight.
 This concept implies that genuine understanding and reflection on history and society can only happen once an epoch has concluded, emphasizing the retrospective nature of philosophical comprehension.